Best Things To Do In Honfleur, France

 Best Things To Do In Honfleur

-Most of the souvenirs shop and restaurants are located in this area, so if you want to buy cider or biscuits or even a nice yellow raincoat, you will definitely find your happiness there.
+Most souvenir shops and restaurants are located in this area, so you will find happiness there if you want to buy cider, biscuits, or even a nice yellow raincoat.

 Get On the Ferris Wheel

-Sadly, I didn’t get any good shot because it goes around pretty quickly and I wasn’t ready ahah.
-I actually spent most of the ride, hoping my hat wouldn’t fall and holding onto it for dear life.
+Sadly, I didn’t get any good shot because it went around quickly, and I wasn’t ready ahah.
+I spent most of the ride hoping my hat wouldn’t fall and holding onto it for dear life.
 How fun.

 Take A Dip At Butin Beach

-The beach is located about 10/15min walk from the port.
-You can also see on the park this walk called “Personalities Garden”, but I will talk to you about this in a bit!
+The beach is located about a 10/15 min walk from the port.
+You can also see this walk called “Personalities Garden” in the park, but I will talk to you about this in a bit!

-Also, you can view the “Normandy Bridge” which is one of the longest bridge in Europe!
+Also, you can view the “Normandy Bridge”, one of Europe’s longest bridges!
 Yep, it’s that very teeny tiny bridge you see from a distance in the picture below!

-Whilst the weather turned out to be ok, it was way too cold to actually get in, besides I’m the kind of person who’s afraid to get in the water and whilst it was a nice beach the water is definitely not crystal clear there -sadly-!
+While the weather turned out to be okay, it was way too cold actually to get in; besides, I’m afraid to get in the water, and whilst it was a lovely beach, the water is not crystal clear there sadly, if you are looking for crystal clear water and beautiful white sand beaches in France then you’re best to look up south of France destination!

-The beach is quite luxurious with vegetation; it almost gives this feeling as if you’re on an island, which was really accentuated on our visit as they were only a few people there.
+The beach is luxurious with vegetation; it almost gives this feeling as if you’re on an island, which was accentuated on our visit as there were only a few people there.

-When you look at this lush scenery, you wouldn’t think there’s an actual city not even 10min away!
+Looking at this lush scenery, you wouldn’t think there’s an actual city not even 10 minutes away!

-Although it was the beginning of July when we went there it wasn’t really crowded; I believe people go to Honfleur mostly to visit the city and not really for the beach but then again the weather probably wasn’t helping either!
+Although it was the beginning of July when we went there, it wasn’t crowded; I believe people go to Honfleur mostly to visit the city and not really to the beach, but the weather probably wasn’t helping either!

 Visit The “Jardin Des Personnalités”

-Moving on to some more cultural and history related bits!
+Let’s move on to some more cultural and history-related bits to Honfleur!

-A lot of famous artists writers, painters or poets contributed a lot to Honfleur development and history.
-It’s a little like Giverny with Monet in a way as it is a very art-oriented little town.
+Many famous artists, writers, painters and poets contributed significantly to Honfleur’s development and history.
+It’s a little like Giverny with Monet as it is a very art-oriented town.

 Honestly, it’s a must-see!
 The design of the plants, flowers and statues are altogether really stylish and elegant.
-Most of the personalities bust you can find in there are writers, poets that contributed to the city or wrote about it at some point in their careers.
+In most personalities, you can find some writers and poets who contributed to the city or wrote about it at some point in their careers.

-Honfleur was a place where many artists met through the years so you can find a lot of art gallery all over the city.
-So if you’re looking for paintings, sculptures, some ancient furniture you may find your happiness there.
-The city has this quaint vibe it’s impossible not to like.
+Honfleur was where many artists met through the years so that you can find many art galleries all over the city.
+So, if you’re looking for paintings, sculptures, and some old furniture, you may find happiness there.
+The town has this quaint vibe it’s impossible not to like.

 Where we stayed in Honfleur: